pankrator/filefly/README.md

   upload plans.
 * **data-servers** – comma-separated list of `host:port` pairs for data servers.
   The metadata server picks targets in a simple round-robin order.
-* **metadata-server** – data server flag pointing at the metadata server so the data node can re-register automatically after interruptions.
-* **metadata-ping-interval** – data server flag that controls how often the metadata server is pinged for registration (defaults to 15 seconds).
 * **storage_dir** – directory used by each data server process to persist block files.
 Defaults to `./blocks` when running `cmd/dataserver`.
 * **metadata-file** – optional path where the metadata server periodically writes